 The taught modules on offer and our research projects are linked to international and inter-regional networks.
 For example, within the Euregio project, we are partnered with the universities of Innsbruck and Trento, and we are committed to reaching top quality standards.

-Our teaching and research programmes revolve around five faculties and four research centres:
+Our teaching and research programmes revolve around five faculties and two research centres:

 What makes unibz stand out among all universities, in Italy and in Europe, is the multilingualism of its courses and research.
 The three official languages - Italian, German and English - are used during classes, meetings, conferences and in all events.
 Thus, the university offers an ideal environment not only to acquire specific knowledge in the disciplines at the basis of each one's degree course, but also to master the communication skills required by employment and by an increasingly globalised society.